dan-wright-1/Fraud-Detection-Case/README.md

 * Incorporate feedback from fraud analysts to refine model features.
 * Explore advanced algorithms such as neural networks for potential performance gains.

-For more information and access to the model, please visit the [GitHub Repository](https://github.com/username/fraud-detection-model).
 ---

 # Modeling Pipeline Case Assignment